Vancouver Island: Climate

-The climate of Vancouver Island is the mildest in Canada, with temperatures on the coast even in January being usually above 0 C. In summer, the warmest days usually have a maximum of 28–33 C. The southeastern part of the island notably has a warm-summer (Csb) Mediterranean climate with numerous vineyards.
+The climate of Vancouver Island is the mildest in Canada, with temperatures on the coast even in January being usually above 0 C. In summer, the warmest days usually have a maximum of 28–33 C. The southeastern part of the island notably has a warm summer (Csb) Mediterranean climate with numerous vineyards.

 The rain shadow effect of the island's mountains, as well as the mountains of Washington's Olympic Peninsula, creates wide variation in precipitation.
 The west coast is considerably wetter than the east coast.
 Average annual precipitation ranges from 6650 mm at Hucuktlis Lake on the west coast (making it the wettest place in North America) to only 608 mm at Victoria Gonzales, the driest recording station in the provincial capital of Victoria.
 Precipitation is heaviest in the autumn and winter.
 Snow is rare at low altitudes, but is common on the island's mountaintops in winter.
 Skiing is popular at Mount Washington in the mid-island, with an elevation of 1588 m.

 A notable feature of Vancouver Island is the extension of summer dryness to latitudes as high as 50 °N. Only in the extreme north of the island near Port Hardy is the rainfall of the driest summer month as much as one fifth that of the wettest months from November to March.
-West coasts of other continents at similar latitudes have a practically even distribution of rainfall through the year.
+West coasts of other continents at similar latitudes have a practically even distribution of rainfall throughout the year.